Manecas1221212/romance/chapter_13.md

 "What."

 "I wanted to check on you.
 I heard about your meeting with Tom.
 The leave of absence suggestion."

-"I'm fine."

-"You don't look fine.
-You look—" He stopped himself.
-"I'm worried about you."

-"Don't be."

-"Anna, we have history.
-I know you.
-And I know when you're spiraling."

-She turned to face him fully.
-"You don't know me.
-You knew a version of me from twenty years ago.
-That person doesn't exist anymore."

-"Doesn't she?"
-Jason stepped closer.
-"Because from where I'm standing, you're still the same woman who couldn't let go of control.
-Who pushed everyone away when things got hard.
-Who chose her career over everything else."

-"Is that why you're here?
-To remind me why we broke up?"

-"I'm here because someone on the executive team suggested me for this role.
-And I think we both know who."
+He paused, looking genuinely uncomfortable.
+"Look, I know this is awkward.
+Us working together.
+I didn't know you were here when I accepted the position."

-Anna's pulse quickened.
-"What are you saying?"
+Anna studied his face.
+He looked tired.
+Sincere.
+"What are you talking about?"

-"I'm saying someone wanted me here.
-Someone who knew our history.
-Someone who thought my presence would destabilize you."

-"Who?"

-Jason shrugged.
-"I don't know.
-But the offer came through unusual channels.
-A board member reached out directly.
-Bypassed normal recruiting.
-Made me an offer I couldn't refuse."
+"The recruitment for this role—it came through unusual channels.
+A board member reached out directly, bypassed normal recruiting.
+Made me an incredible offer."
+He rubbed the back of his neck.
+"I took it without asking enough questions.
+Didn't realize until my first day that you were the VP of M&A. I thought you should know...
+I didn't come here to make things difficult for you."

 "Which board member?"

-"I was asked to keep that confidential."

-Anna's mind raced.
-Jane was on the board.
-Had Jane brought Jason here?
-But why?

-"Jason, if you know something—"

-"I don't.
-I'm just telling you to watch your back.
-Someone's playing a game, and I think we're both pieces on their board."

-He walked away, leaving Anna standing alone in the garage, her paranoia expanding like a stain.
+"They asked me to keep it confidential, but..."
+He hesitated.
+"I wanted to clear the air.
+Twenty years is a long time.
+We were kids back then.
+I was an asshole.
+You deserved better."

+Anna blinked.
+This wasn't what she'd expected.
+"Why are you telling me this?"

+"Because you look like you're going through hell, and I don't want you thinking I'm part of whatever's happening."
+He met her eyes.
+"I'm not here to destabilize you, Anna.
+I'm just here to do my job.
+Can we... can we just be colleagues?
+Civil, professional?"

+Anna's mind was still racing, but something in his tone rang true.
+"You really didn't know I worked here?"

+"I swear.
+I wouldn't have taken the job if I'd known.
+Not because of you—because of optics.
+I'm trying to build something new, not rehash old history."
+He took a step back.
+"Anyway.
+I just wanted you to know.
+I'll stay out of your way."

+She watched him walk toward his car, shoulders slightly hunched.
+For the first time since he'd arrived, Anna wondered if maybe—just maybe—Jason wasn't the threat she'd thought he was.

+But if not Jason, then who had brought him here?
+And why?

 ---